5 Common CPR Side Effects and Complications of CPR

 Contraindications of CPR

-There are certain contraindications or situations where CPR may not be recommended or appropriate.
+There are certain contraindications or situations where CPR is not recommended or appropriate.
 These contraindications include:

-• Decomposed or Clearly Irreversible Death: If a person is clearly deceased, such as in cases of advanced decomposition or rigor mortis, CPR may not be effective, and it is not recommended.
+• Decomposed or Clearly Irreversible Death: If a person is clearly deceased, such as in cases of advanced decomposition or rigor mortis, CPR is not effective, and it is not recommended.

 • Rigor Mortis: Rigor mortis is the stiffening of muscles after death.
-When rigor mortis is present, it may indicate that CPR is unlikely to be successful, and it may not be initiated.
+When rigor mortis is present, it indicates that CPR is unlikely to be successful, and it may not be initiated.

 • Signs of Death: If there are clear signs of irreversible death, such as dependent lividity (blood pooling in the lowest parts of the body), rigor mortis, or decapitation, CPR is generally not appropriate.

-• Terminal Illness with Comfort Measures Only: In cases where a person is under hospice or palliative care with a focus on comfort measures only and not life-prolonging interventions, CPR may be contraindicated based on the individual's wishes and the treatment plan.
+• Terminal Illness with Comfort Measures Only: In cases where a person is under hospice or palliative care with a focus on comfort measures only and not life-prolonging interventions, CPR is contraindicated based on the individual's wishes and the treatment plan.

 What is HIBI?